mihailmedvedevqa/mihailmedvedevqa/README.md

 ### :man_technologist: About me:

-QA Engineer with 1.5+ years of experience in manual and automated testing.
-Skilled in web and mobile application testing.
-Web and API automation with Python, Selenium, and Requests.
-Proficient in SDLC/STLC.
-Conducted full-cycle testing for 6 projects across construction management, e-learning, and e-commerce solutions.
-Proven collaborator in Agile/Scrum environments, adept at analyzing requirements, collaborating with cross-functional teams, and working independently to meet project goals.
+QA Engineer with 2+ years of experience in manual and automated testing across web and mobile applications.
+Specialized in UI and API test automation using Playwright (JavaScript/TypeScript) and Selenium (Python).
+Conducted full-cycle testing for 7 projects spanning construction management, e-learning, e-commerce, and fintech domains.
+Proven ability to collaborate effectively in Agile/Scrum environments while delivering quality results independently.

 ---